 - For up to date information regarding TB testing, the TB Hub website is an excellent resource and can be accessed here.

-Our Saltash and Looe branches are currently closed to facilitate our provision of essential services from our main centre at Callington.
+Our Saltash and Looe branches are now open on a limited basis to facilitate our provision of essential services from our main centre at Callington.
 We have adapted our working practises in order to protect both our staff and our clients.

 - Face-to-face interaction is to be avoided if at all possible.